jerekapyaho/eumemberdata/README.md

 Use the Python script `generate.py` to generate a JSON document with all the information in the database.

-## REST API

-The data is also available as a REST API at https://eumemberdata.herokuapp.com.

-## Deploying to Heroku

-Create a Heroku app as described in the Heroku Dev Center notes for Python at https://devcenter.heroku.com/categories/python-support.

-For example, the REST API app was created with the Heroku CLI like this:

-`heroku apps:create eumemberdata --region eu`

-Prepare for deployment by creating a `Procfile`, installing the required libraries into your Python virtual environment, and collecting the libraries into `requirements.txt` with `pip`.

-## Preparing the PostgreSQL database

-The SQLite database is intended for mobile apps.
-In Heroku web apps SQLite is not an option for the database, since it requires a persistent database file.
-Instead, you can use the Heroku PostgreSQL add-on.

-The database for the REST API was created with:

-`heroku addons:create heroku-postgresql:hobby-dev`

-Heroku saves the URL of the database into your app as the `HEROKU_DATABASE_BRONZE_URL` environment variable.
-The REST API app refers to this value.

-The database table create statements for SQLite should work as is for PostgreSQL.
-Use the `psql` command to create the tables.

-To populate the database after you have created the tables, you can import the CSV files using the psql
-\copy command, like so:

-    \copy city from 'city.csv' with csv header

-Execute a similar command for each CSV file city, country, membership, union_name, city_name, country_name.

 ## Timeline of EU events

 This repository contains several implementations of a timeline of EU events, written in